Assignment Markets with Budget Constraints: Related Literature

-\citet{quinzii1984core} generalizes the model of \citet{shapley1974cores} to one with multiple agents with unit-demand and transferable but non-quasilinear utility.
+Related to our paper are house allocation problems without endowments, which describe markets without transferable utility but unit-demand agents. \citet{svensson1999strategy} showed that a mechanism for this problem is strategy-proof, non-bossy, and neutral if and only if it is a serial dictatorship, which is strongly Pareto-optimal, but not envy-free. \citet{bogomolnaia2001new} show that the random serial dictatorship mechanism is the unique strategy-proof, ex-post efficient mechanism that eliminates strict envy between agents with the same preferences.
+Note that we rule out buyers with zero budgets in our model such that utility can be transferred up to the budget constraint.

+There is literature on non-quasilinear models where small changes of prices do not lead to a discontinuous change of the buyers' utilities as is the case with hard budget constraints. \citet{alaei2016competitive} present a characterization of utilities in competitive equilibria of two-sided matching markets in which the utility of each agent depends on the choice of the partner and the terms of the partnership.
+In contrast, \citet{quinzii1984core} analyze an exchange model with multiple agents with unit demand and transferable but non-quasilinear utility.
 Buyers derive utility from at most one good and a transfer of money.
 Sellers aim at obtaining the highest possible price above a reservation level.
-She proved the general existence of the core in her model, and its equivalence to competitive equilibria.
-In a closely related model, \citet{gale1984equilibrium} shows that a competitive equilibrium always exists.
-These models allow for budgets, but differ from hard budget constraints as examined in our work, where bidders are not permitted to spend more than a certain amount of money. \citet{alaei2016competitive} provide a structural characterization of utilities in competitive equilibria and a mechanism that is group-strategyproof.
-These non-quasilinear models assume utility functions that are not necessarily quasilinear, but where small changes of prices do not lead to a discontinuous change of the bidders' utilities as is the case with hard budget constraints.
+They show that outcomes are in the core and they are competitive equilibria.
+In a related model, \citet{gale1984equilibrium} show that a competitive equilibrium always exists.
+These models allow for "soft" budget constraints with finite financing costs.
+Hard budget constraints as in our paper are different, because buyers must not spend more than a certain amount of money, and the constraints cannot be relaxed.